-The bill amends sections 29-22A-10 and 29-22A-10b of the Code of West Virginia, focusing on the distribution of net terminal income from racetrack video lottery operations.
-It establishes a Licensed Racetrack Modernization Fund, allowing licensed racetracks to recover funds for facility improvements, with a reimbursement structure where for every $2 spent on eligible upgrades, racetracks receive $1 back, contingent on retaining video lottery terminals for at least five years.
-The bill also details the allocation of net terminal income to various funds, including the State Lottery Fund, county and municipal funds, and employee pension plans, while emphasizing the importance of electronic fund transfers and imposing penalties for noncompliance.
+The bill amends sections 29-22A-10 and 29-22A-10b of the Code of West Virginia to enhance the distribution of net terminal income from racetrack video lottery operations to municipalities and counties.
+A key feature of the legislation is the establishment of a Licensed Racetrack Modernization Fund, which will receive deposits based on net terminal income, allowing licensed racetracks to recover funds for facility modernization improvements.
+For every $2 spent on eligible improvements, racetracks will receive $1 back from this fund.
+The bill also details the allocation of net terminal income to various funds, including the State Lottery Fund, the Workers Compensation Debt Reduction Fund, and the Veterans Memorial Program, ensuring that local municipalities and state programs are adequately supported.

 Statutes affected: